igmk/mwr_radome/README.md

 The following packages are required:

 ```
-xarray, collections, datetime, glob, typing, shutil, re
+numpy, xarray, collections, datetime, glob, typing, shutil, re, os, sys, matplotlib, json
 ```
 ## Getting started

-Take a look into the example in ./envVars/rao_mwr02/.
+Take a look into the example in `./envVars/rao_mwr02/`.
-For each instrument you would like to check, please define all the variables listed in the examples.
+For each instrument you would like to check, please copy env_vars_general.json to `./envVars/<station>/` and define all the variables listed in the example.
-The output will then be saved in a similar folder structure with "orig" replaced by "qc_done" or "radome".
+The output will then be saved in the folder structure you define.

+"format" can be "e-profile", "", or undefined.

 Put your environment-variable-json-files in a folder with the same name as your station (which you can choose